maxweill/Konakona/README.md

 ### How To Use

-First, you will need FFMPEG.
+**First**, you will need FFMPEG.
 This is tested with version n4.4, but will probably work fine with older versions.

-Second, get the python requirements with:
+**Second**, get the python requirements with:
 `pip install -r requirements.txt`

-Third, you will need a method of running the script at your specified intervals.
+**Third**, you will need a method of running the script at your specified intervals.
 I personally run the bot as a cronjob on my home server.
-There are other solutions to do this, but I simply have the bot run every 30 minutes with the cronjob.
-The job config looks something like this.

-**On Linux:**
+My job config is set to run at 30 minute intervals and looks something like this:

 `*/30 * * * * python3 run.py`

-**TODO:**
-Windows/Mac

-Finally, set up the configuration file.
+**Finally**, set up the configuration file.

 #### Configuration
 In the same directory as the run.py script is a configuration file, **settings.cfg**.
 You will need to modify this file in order for the bot to function.